reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/Other Unconventional Types/README.md

 			Using Burp intercept the outgoing request.
 In the DNS lookup page, I am targetting the vulnerability labelled as <b>"Those Back Buttons"</b>.
 		</p>
 			<p>
 				In the beginning , visit this page from another page.
-As MITM simulation, intercept using Burp, and modify the Referer header to something like this &lt+&gt to see where the payload is getting injected.
-When the page loads, inspect the backbutton which loads the value from
+As MITM simulation, intercept using Burp, and modify the Referer header to something like this <i>&lt+&gt</i> to see where the payload is getting injected.
+When the page loads, inspect the backbutton which loads the value from <i>window.href.location</i>.
-				<i>window.href.location</i>.
 Its value will be like this.
 		<pre>
 &lta onclick="document.location.href='&lt+&gt';"&gt
 		</pre>